mathewgomas-alfred/mathewgomas.io/user_manual/oncanvas_brush_editor.rst

 .. image:: /images/en/On_canvas_brush_editor_2.png

 On the left are all unused settings, on the right are all used settings.
-You use the and buttons to move a setting between the two columns.
-The and buttons allow you to adjust the order of the used settings, for when you think flow is more important than size.
+You use the :guilabel:`>` and :guilabel:`<` buttons to move a setting between the two columns.
+The :guilabel:`Up` and :guilabel:`Down` buttons allow you to adjust the order of the used settings, for when you think flow is more important than size.

 .. image:: /images/en/On_canvas_brush_editor_3.png